10-Q 1 nrom_10q.htm FORM 10-Q nrom_10q.htm

 Noble Roman’s Pizza for Non-Traditional Locations

 In 1997, the Company started franchising non-traditional locations (a Noble Roman’s pizza operation within some other host business or activity with existing traffic) such as entertainment facilities, hospitals, convenience stores and other types of facilities.
-These locations utilize the two pizza styles the Company started with in 1972, along with its great tasting, high quality ingredients and menu extensions.
+These locations offer the two pizza styles the Company started with in 1972, along with its great tasting, high quality ingredients and menu extensions.

 The hallmark of Noble Roman’s Pizza for non-traditional locations is “Superior quality that our customers can taste.”
 Every ingredient and process has been designed with a view to produce superior results.